boyleconnor/DEP-Conditions-API/xxxx-conditions-api.rst

 Therefore, when appropriate, conditions required to perform an action will be divided into 'access' conditions and 'execute' conditions.
-The 'access' conditions must be passed first or else the attempted action will result in a mere "Page not found" or equivalent appropriate error.
+The 'access' conditions must be passed first or else the attempted action will result in a mere "Page not found" error.

 Implementation
 ==============